CrossTheRoadElec/Phoenix5-Documentation/README.md

 SmartDashboard.putNumber("Left Sensor Velocity", Hardware.leftMaster.getSelectedSensorVelocity());
 ```

-Once you have deployed the code and opened SmartDashboard from the FRC Driver Station, you may reveal the values by going under the view tab and revealing the values which will be listed as their key name.
-You can then change the numerical indicator the a line-plot and generate the plot by driving the motor controller.
+Once you have deployed the code and opened SmartDashboard from the FRC Driver Station, you may reveal the values by going under the view tab and revealing the values which will be listed by their key name.
+You may then change the numerical indicator the a line-plot and generate the plot by driving the motor controller.

 <p align = "center">
 ![Image of the plots generated from driving](images/README-5726bb08.png)